-• PRC 4291 and Chapter 38A compliance inspections - the number of structures spread out throughout the area make this of vital importance

-- · Visible address signs "Help Us Find You." - · Fuels reduction work on the Doe Mill Ridge project - · Fuels reduction in the Big Chico Creek Ecological Preserve - · Completed clearing fuels around the public assembly point at Cohasset School - · Fuels reduction project on Loafer Creek LLC

-Butte County Roads Department is continuing work on fuels reduction along Cohasset Road

-Continue working with Butte County Fire Safe Council on fuels reduction work in the Cohasset and Forest Ranch communities
+Battalion Priorities

+- PRC4291 and Butte County Code 38A defensible space compliance inspections performed in risk areas and heavily populated areas-the number of structures spread out throughout the communities make this of vital importance - Cooperatively assist activities of PBAs (Prescribed Burn Associations) - Fire Prevention Education and Community Outreach-school and community events, burn permit issuance, emphasizing Hardening Your Home, Ready Set Go, defensible space requirements and recommendations, and the "One Less Spark" campaign, the "Help Us Find You" visible address sign campaign, ingress/egress routes, and access to water supplies - Maintain Fire Danger warning sign to public - Visible address signs-"Help Us Find You." - Fuels reduction work on the Doe Mill Ridge project - Fuels reduction in the Big Chico Creek Ecological Preserve - Fuels reduction project (Turkel) in Forest Ranch - Fuels reduction project on Loafer Creek LLC (Cohasset ridge area) - Butte County Roads Department/Public Works is continuing work on fuel reduction along Cohasset Road - Support the Chipper Program sponsored by Butte County Fire Safe Council - Continue working with Butte County Fire Safe Council on fuels reduction work in the Cohasset and Forest Ranch communities - Working with Butte County RCD and public burn associations on prescribed burns - Sierra Pacific Industries H-line VMP/Shaded Fuel Break

-- · Working with Butte County RCD and public burn associations on prescribed burns - · Sierra Pacific Industries H-line VMP/Shaded Fuel Break - · Fire Prevention Education schools, community events, burn permit issuance - · Continue to explore future Vegetation Management Program opportunities Battalion Four - Chico Urban Area, Community of Durham, Community of Nord, portions of Butte Valley and surrounding valley and foothills
+Battalion Four - Chico Urban Area, Communities of Durham, Nord, Butte Creek Canyon, Butte Valley, and surrounding valley and foothills

-CAL FIRE / Butte County Fire Department; City of Chico Fire Department, Hamilton City Fire Department, Tehama County Fire Department, Mendocino National Forest, National Park Service, California State Parks
+CAL FIRE/Butte County Fire Department; City of Chico Fire Department, Hamilton City Fire Department, Tehama County Fire Department, Mendocino National Forest, National Park Service, California State Parks.

-Battalion Four encompasses an area in the northwestern corner of Butte County, including the greater unincorporated area surrounding the City of Chico, community of Durham, community of Nord, and portions of Butte Valley including Butte Community College Campus.
-CAL FIRE personnel staff three Butte County Fire Department fire stations that make up "Battalion Four" which maintains automatic aid agreements with the City of Chico, Tehama County and Hamilton City Fire Department in Glenn County.
-Critical infrastructure includes a Union Pacific Railroad main line, an underground petroleum pipeline, Butte Community College Main Campus, various large agriculture processing and canning facilities, Highway 99 and Highway 32 as well as the Sacramento River.
+Battalion Four encompasses an area in the northwestern corner of Butte County, including the greater unincorporated area surrounding the City of Chico, community of Durham, community of Nord, Butte Creek Canyon and portions of Butte Valley including the Butte Community College Campus.
+CAL FIRE personnel staff three Butte County Fire Department fire stations that make up "Battalion Four" which maintains automatic aid agreements with the City of Chico, Tehama County, and Hamilton City Fire Department in Glenn County.
+Critical infrastructure includes a Union Pacific Railroad main line, an underground petroleum pipeline, Butte Community College Main Campus, various large agriculture processing and canning facilities, State Highways 99 and 32, as well as the Sacramento River.
 The Chico Foothills have seen a substantial increase in home development.
-Prescription emphasis is placed on public education and enforcement.
+Prevention emphasis is placed on public education and enforcement.

 The State Responsibility Area (SRA), which is east of Highway 99, is covered primarily by oak woodland and grass with some brush below 1000' elevation.
-The foothills immediately surrounding the City of Chico mainly consist of light to medium fuels such as annual grasses, oak woodland and chaparral brush mix.
+The foothills immediately surrounding the City of Chico mainly consist of light to medium fuels such as annual grasses, oak woodland, and chaparral brush mix.
 Combined with the topography and recent structural development, these fuels create a fire suppression concern due to their ability to readily support ignition and fire spread, especially under windy conditions.
 The Butte Valley area in the south-eastern portion of the battalion mainly consists of annual grasses with light brush.
-The Local Responsibility Area (LRA) which is west of Highway 99 is primarily agricultural with orchards, rice and field crops.
+The Local Responsibility Area (LRA) which is west of Highway 99 is primarily agricultural with orchards, rice, and field crops.
 There is a diminishing amount of grass and valley oak, especially near the Sacramento River and the major creeks and sloughs.
 One exception to this is the Llano Seco Ranch where various government and private agencies are restoring parts of the ranch to its native habitat.

 The valley area is predominantly flat.
 The Chico foothills rise at approximately a 15% slope with a generally western aspect.
-Butte Creek, Little Chico Creek, Big Chico Creek, Mud Creek and Keefer Slough watercourses/drainages traverse the battalion.
-The Butte Valley area consists of mainly rolling foothills
+Butte Creek, Little Chico Creek, Big Chico Creek, Mud Creek, and Keefer Slough watercourses/drainages traverse the battalion.
+The Butte Valley area consists of mainly rolling foothills.